Doctoral Training and HDR

 No refunds will be issued for the CVEC fee.

-Where can I do this?
+Where can I complete this process?

 • Step 1: Log in to the website cvec.etudiant.gouv.fr

-Who is not subject to the CVEC?
+Who is not affected (not subject to the CVEC)?

-• Incoming PhD student on an Erasmus exchange program
+• Incoming Ph.D. student on an Erasmus exchange program

 • No action is required (no CVEC certificate needs to be provided).